 The XMPP bot

-I turned my first Pi into an XMPP (Jabber) instant messaging server running Matthew Wild's Prosody, and used Python 2 to create a "bot" which received messages from my smartphone, which then sent logic signals out the GPIO.
+I turned my first Pi into an XMPP (Jabber) instant messaging server running Matthew Wild's Prosody, my first experience with Lua via its strange config file, and used Python 2 to create a "bot" which received messages from my smartphone, which then sent logic signals out the GPIO.
 Being skilled in electronics, I connected a few bipolar transistors and relays from a local electronics store called Gateway Electronics to the GPIO to control various equipment.

 hi - Ping Oswald to see if it hears you.